Art Bridges Internship Program

 Web Operations Intern, Summer 2023

-The experiences of each intern vary based on their department and mentor, but all Art Bridges interns have opportunities to engage in professional development, networking opportunities, and a recurring Speaker Series featuring notable arts professionals across the field.
+The experience of our interns varies based on their department and mentor, but all Art Bridges interns engage in professional development, networking opportunities, and creative career chats featuring notable arts professionals across the field.
 Past speakers include Brooke Lampley, Vice Chairman of Fine Arts, Sotheby’s; Jason Herrick, Chief Philanthropy Office, The Metropolitan Museum of Art; Nisa Mackie, Director of Learning & Audience Engagement, MoMA; Allison Glenn, Senior Curator, Public Art Fund.
 Interns also develop and deliver presentations about their experiences and accomplishments at the conclusion of their internship.

-If you are interested in learning about the experiences of past interns, find our Intern Alums on the About Us page to connect with previous Art Bridges interns.
+If you are interested in learning about the experiences of previous Art Bridges interns, connect with our intern alums through the About Us page.

-Art Bridges interns receive firsthand experience in the day-to-day operations of their department and gain valuable insight into the role of nonprofit organizations, foundations, and museums, and how to navigate professional settings.
-Interns are paid hourly (please refer to job description) and are eligible for course credit, and summer interns receive travel and housing support.
+Art Bridges interns receive firsthand experience in the day-to-day operations of their department and learn how to navigate professional settings while gaining valuable insight into the role of nonprofit organizations, foundations, and museums.
+Interns are paid hourly (please refer to the job description) and are eligible for course credit.
+Summer interns also receive travel and housing support.

-When applying for an Art Bridges internship, you will need to submit your resume and a cover letter (a writing sample is requested for specific positions).
-Applicants must be currently enrolled in a university degree program at the undergraduate or graduate level, or recent graduates (less than one year), with an interest in entering the workforce as an emerging arts professional.
+When applying for an Art Bridges internship, you will need to submit your resume and a cover letter (a writing sample is optional).
+Applicants must be currently enrolled in a university degree program at the undergraduate or graduate level, or recent graduates (within the previous year) who have an interest in entering the workforce as an emerging arts professional.
 We do not require prior internship experience or an art-related major.
 We encourage applicants with any range of experience to apply!

 Meet Our Interns